dvlab-research/MR-GSM8K/README.md

 ```
 MR-Score = w_1 * MCC + w_2 * Accuracy(step) + w_3 * Accuracy(reason)
 ```
-where w_1, w_2, w_3 are chosen empirically as 0.2, 0.3 and 0.5.
+where w_1, w_2, w_3 are chosen empirically.
 For more discussion on the metrics please refer to section-3 of the paper.

 ## Evaluation results
 Evaluation Results of Models on MR-GSM8k: This table presents a detailed breakdown of each model's performance, including True Positive Rate (TPR), True Negative Rate (TNR) and Matthews Correlation Coefficient.
 The 'Step' column represents the accuracy of correctly identifying an incorrect solution and pinpointing the first error step.
 'S+R/M' column showcased the accuracy of not only locating the first error step in incorrect solutions but also correctly explaining the error's rationale.
 The overall MR-Score/M is a normalized metric ranges from 0 to 1 and calculated based on formula described in Section-3 of the paper.
 The M/A here indicate that the error reason is either labelled manually or by by GPT4-Turbo-1106 and MR-Score is calculated based on the respective results.